Success Story

 On the job, you will use machine tools, welders, power threaders, precision tools, lasers, dial indicators, and micrometers.
 You will also use testing equipment like vibration analysis for predictive and preventive maintenance.

-Want to learn more about jobs like Jennifer’s?
+Want to learn more about jobs like Delaney’s?

 Skilled Trade Jobs Information